-The SPFC Descriptive Document Update (December 2016) documented changes to the SPFC between 2010 and 2016 and exists as a reference to be used in conjunction with the 2010 document.
+The SPFC Descriptive Document Update (December 2016 and February 2022) documented changes to the SPFC between 2010 and 2022 and exist as references to be used in conjunction with the 2010 document.
+This document is anticipated to be updated in conjunction with the CVFPP approximately every 5 years.